0xbitx/DEDSEC_NGL_USERREVEAL/README.md

 <h1 align="center"> DEDSEC_NGL_USERREVEAL</h1>
 <h4 align="center">DEDSEC_NGL_USERREVEAL is an NGL tool designed to capture a front camera image, along with device information, and the precise location of the user.
 It then automatically sends this data to your Discord server.</h4>

+## DESCRIPTION
+DEDSEC_NGL_USERREVEAL is a Linux-based tool capable of generating a personalized NGL profile page.
+This page captures a person's face, collects their smartphone details, and pinpoints their exact location when the user starts sending anonymous messages.
+The custom page, created by 0xbit, serves as a unique profile page for the user, equipped with the capability to extract data.
+Notably, it includes only an input field and a send button, allowing users to send anonymous messages to the page owner.
+It's important to note that the user information is automatically transmitted to the Discord server assigned by the owner of the page.

 ## SCREENSHOT
 <p align="center">